Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Introduction

-To address this knowledge gap, this paper makes the following contributions in the context of cross-sectional regression analyses with partially observed outcomes.
-First, we provide a structured review of 8 recent PB inference literature.
-We categorize the 8 PB methods into three frameworks based on how they incorporate predictions, and summarizing their missingness assumptions and code availability (Section~\ref{sec:method}; Table~\ref{tab:summary_literature}).
-Second, we conduct a comparative simulation study evaluating 9 methods, including 4 PB methods and 5 traditional methods based on CCA and multiple imputation (MI), under 10 outcome observation process models spanning MCAR, MAR, and MNAR, for both continuous and binary outcomes (Section~\ref{sec:data_simulation_settings}).
-The simulation results (Sections~\ref{sec:simulation-results} and~\ref{sec:binary-outcome-results}) reveal that PB methods achieve higher statistical power when their missingness assumptions hold, but can exhibit inflated type I error under MNAR even in settings where CCA remains valid.
-Third, we provide theoretical results that explain these patterns revealed in the simulations; these results are synthesized into a decision tree (Figure~\ref{fig:decision_tree}) that provides practitioners with concrete guidance on when valid inference is achievable using each approach.
+To address this knowledge gap, this paper makes the following contributions in the context of cross-sectional association analyses with partially observed outcomes and completely observed covariate data.
+This \textcolor{black}{setting} is natural when the predictors are genetic markers, because biobanks have genetic data on a large fraction of participants.
+First, we provide a structured review of recent PB inference \textcolor{black}{methods, selected from the extant literature}.
+We categorize \textcolor{black}{these} PB methods into three \textcolor{black}{classes} based on how they incorporate predictions, and summarize their assumptions regarding underlying missingness mechanisms (Section~\ref{sec:method}; Table~\ref{tab:summary_literature}).
+Second, we conduct a comparative simulation study evaluating nine methods, including \textcolor{black}{four of the reviewed PB methods} and five traditional methods based on CCA and multiple imputation (MI), under 10 outcome observation process models spanning MCAR, MAR, and MNAR, for both continuous and binary outcomes (Section~\ref{sec:data_simulation_settings}).
+The simulation results (Sections~\ref{sec:simulation-results} and~\ref{sec:binary-outcome-results}) reveal that PB methods achieve higher statistical power and more precise estimation when their assumed missingness mechanisms hold, but can exhibit inflated type I error under MNAR even in settings where CCA remains valid.
+Third, we provide theoretical results that explain these patterns revealed in the simulations; these results are synthesized into a decision tree (Figure~\ref{fig:decision_tree}) that provides practitioners with a structured summary on when valid inference is achievable using each approach.
 Finally, we apply CCA, weighted CCA, and two PB methods to conduct GWAS of six laboratory biomarkers using AoU data, comparing results with external GWAS reference summary statistics (Section~\ref{sec:gwas}).
-The application demonstrates that PB methods replicate known genetic associations with improved efficiency compared to CCA, and, importantly, extend inference to a more representative study population by incorporating individuals with missing outcomes.
-Taken together, our findings indicate that in MNAR settings arising from a clinically informative observation process, CCA may be preferable for valid type I error control, while PB methods offer efficiency gains in estimation and greater statistical power when MCAR or MAR holds.
+The analysis demonstrates that PB methods replicate known genetic associations with improved efficiency compared to CCA, and, importantly, extend inference to a more representative study population by incorporating individuals with missing outcomes.
+In addition, it is observed that the performance of PB methods in GWAS depend on the imputation quality and the underlying missingness mechanisms.